Low Waste Bikepacking: Energy Balls!

 As is, the energy balls are vegan.
 But if you want them to be gluten-free too, just source appropriate oats.
 Best of all, they’re super quick and easy to create, so you can even rustle up a dozen before getting on the road.
 The whole process takes around 20 minutes and there’s no baking required!

 I’ve been making a version of these peanut butter energy balls for some time and free-forming the numbers.
-I’m not sure who dreamt up the original idea, but I have to admit that these specific quantities are shamelessly lifted from the excellent Minimalist Baker, so do check in there for other easy-to-make recipes.
+I’m not sure who dreamt up the original idea; I was first shown it by a Warmshowers host in Guatemala in 2010, then my buddy Mehehi in New Mexico reminded how good they taste, and I have to admit that these specific quantities are shamelessly lifted from the excellent Minimalist Baker (so do check in there for other easy-to-make recipes).

 The core ingredients below are a great starting point, especially if you like chocolate.
 We used a local dark chocolate from the market in Oaxaca, which also had a twist of cardamom.
 But there’s no need to get fancy.
 Plain dark, dairy-free chocolate is ideal; a bitter chocolate helps offset the sweetness of the dates.
 Adding in some sea salt is a good idea if you’re expecting to sweat a lot on your ride, or you’re using peanut butter made from freshly ground peanuts and nothing else.
 It sets off the sweetness of the chocolate and dates nicely.

 - 3 tablespoons of peanut butter (plain or salted)

 - ⅓ cup of chopped, dairy-free dark chocolate

 - Sea salt, to taste